Amid hiring troubles, rising prices, U.S. growth gains speed -Fed

 “Looking forward, contacts anticipate facing cost increases and charging higher prices in coming months,” the Fed said.

-The Beige Book will help frame the Fed’s upcoming June meeting as officials edge towards a debate about how and when to begin pulling back on the $120 billion in monthly bond purchases and near-zero interest rates put in place to battle the economic fallout from the pandemic.
+The Beige Book will help frame the Fed’s upcoming June meeting as officials edge towards a debate about how and when to pull back on the $120 billion in monthly bond purchases and raise the near-zero interest rates put in place to battle the economic fallout from the pandemic.

-Fed officials say they will likely struggle for several months to get a clear read on an economy snapping back to life but hitting some speed bumps as it accelerates.
+Fed officials say they will likely struggle for several months to get a clear read on an economy snapping back to life but hitting some speed bumps along the way.

-Hiring in April was much slower than expected, with a record number of job openings, but many going begging as workers weighed the risks of returning to work against practical constraints like a lack of child care and the continued availability of enhanced federal unemployment benefits.
-An upcoming report Friday on employment in May is also expected to fall short of the million or more hires Fed policymakers had thought would be created each month by this time.
+The United States this year is expected to register the strongest annual growth in gross domestic product since the early 1980s, yet hiring in April was tepid, a May jobs report to be released on Friday may not be much better, and there are concerns inflation may be on the horizon.

-Manufacturers have struggled to source some supplies, adding to cost pressures that the central bank expects will prove temporary.
+Businesses on the whole seemed stretched thin by surging demand for their goods and services, while consumers appeared ready to splurge.

 Reporting by Howard Schneider and Ann Saphir; Editing by Andrea Ricci